HimaSagar12/Graphrag/HOW_TO_USE.md

 *   **Python 3.8+** and `pip`
 *   **Graphviz** (for visualizing the code flow graph).
 You can download it from [graphviz.org/download/](https://graphviz.org/download/) or install via your system's package manager (e.g., `sudo apt-get install graphviz` on Debian/Ubuntu, `brew install graphviz` on macOS).
+*   **In-house `horizon` library:** This project uses an in-house library called `horizon` to interact with the LLM.
+Please ensure that this library is installed in your environment.

 ## Setup Instructions